Information About SURCA: Overview

 History of SURCA

-SURCA is part of WSU Showcase, and is the fourth event in that annual WSU tradition; the three other WSU Showcase events include the Academic Showcase poster exhibit for faculty, staff, and graduate and professional students; the Distinguished Faculty Address; and the Celebrating Excellence Banquet.
+SURCA is part of WSU Showcase, and is one of four events that make up that annual WSU tradition.
+The three other WSU Showcase events include the Academic Showcase poster exhibit for faculty, staff, and graduate and professional students; the Distinguished Faculty Address; and the Celebrating Excellence Banquet.

 “Surca” in Spanish means “tills” and “furroughs.”
 In the case of SURCA, its name, then, is an acronym that also symbolically refers to the hard work that goes into the students’ research process so that something new can grow and flourish.